2023

 Welsh Ambulance Services NHS Trust

-Concerns summary Human error led to critical first aid advice for a varicose vein bleed not being given during emergency calls, highlighting a risk of future deaths from handlers not following MPDS protocols.
+Concerns summary (AI summary) Human error led to critical first aid advice for a varicose vein bleed not being given during emergency calls, highlighting a risk of future deaths from handlers not following MPDS protocols.

 Amanda Kramer